Packard Bell Statesman: Hardware

 All models used a small-scale keyboard with control keys.
 One interesting feature of the keyboard is that the J key also acted as a mouse, working similar to IBM's ThinkPad TrackPoint.
 On some models additional keys such as S, D, F, G and space let you do other mouse actions such as right click, left click, double click, and middle mouse click.

 Software

 The series shipped with MS-DOS and Windows 3.1 as the included operating system.

 Model Comparison

 Statesman 200M — The first Statesman model, it came with a DSTN monochrome screen, and a Nickel-cadmium battery pack which could last up to 4 hours.
 It weighed 7.4 lb and was $1500.

-Statesman 200C — The second Statesman model, it was the same as the 200M with the only notable differences of a DSTN color display rather than monochrome and a slightly decreased battery life of about 3 hours.
+Statesman 200C — The second Statesman model, it was the same as the 200M with the only notable difference of a DSTN color display rather than monochrome and a slightly decreased battery life of about 3 hours.
 It cost $700 more than the 200M at $2200.

 Statesman 200M/200C Plus — The 200M/200C Plus were both identical to their previous base models, with the only difference of them having a Cx486SLC2 running at 50 MHz.
 In 1994 it cost around $2,295 for the 200C plus with 4 MB of ram, with 8 MB costing an extra $400.